Skip to content

 Under accounting connection:

-• Select either QuickBooks or Sage (only installed software will appear).
+• Select either QuickBooks Desktop

 • Select the company file.